 rename() function from dplyr takes a syntax rename(new_column_name = old_column_name)

-to change the column from old to a new name.
+to modify the column from an old to a new name.
 The following example renames the column from id

 to c1